WATonomous/wato_f1tenth/README.md

 note: This rosnode skeleton you'll most likely be building ontop of for your actual task, so getting this working well (no build errors, etc.) will save a lot of time in the future.

+you can use the minimuxEx launch file in bringup robot to base your own launch files. its is filled with comments to help you understand how our stack functions.

 ### Good Luck!